mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 **Detailed Instructions:**

-1. Directly below your main menu in your header, build your submenu in a new section and give it a unique class id
+1. Directly below your main menu in your header, build your submenu in a new section and give it a unique class id.
+Use whatever Elementor blocks you like.
 2. Drop the provided script inside your footer in an html block
 3. Edit the script to reflect your unique css classes
 - wherever you see **.gethelpmenu** in the script file change to the custom class ID assigned to the section you built inside Elementor